Henkjan1110/intro-programming-website/data/week1/1-the-java-programming-language.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-- Understand the process of programming, including the role of source code, basic instructions, and programming languages in creating computer programs.
+  - Learn what programming is.

-- Learn about the characteristics of the Java programming language.
-The key points are its object-oriented design, popularity, and platform-independence.
+- Learn about the main characteristics of the Java programming language.

 </text-box>